Canoe vs Kayak: Which Should You Choose for Your Next Adventure?

 Bottom Line

 My advice?
-Be honest about how you'll actually use your boat.
-That dream of becoming a sea kayak touring expert might be less realistic than weekend family paddles on the local lake.
+Be honest about how you will actually use your boat.
+That fantasy of becoming a sea kayak expedition guide might conflict with the reality of weekend family floats on the local lake.
+The "wrong" choice that gets you on the water regularly beats the "perfect" choice that collects dust in the garage.